EPCCed/intro_to_cp2k/day1/README.md

 A lot of parameters have default values which they are set if no value is given for them in the input file.
 This may seem handy but it can be dangerous to take the default value in a lot of cases as this can lead to inaccurate results.
 You should question the default values and check that they are suitable for your system.
-One key value which should always be set for good accuracy is the energy cutoff (link).
+One key value which should always be set for good accuracy is the energy [cutoff](https://www.cp2k.org/howto:converging_cutoff).
 This will be done in the second exercise.

 #### Printing